 Many states, including my own, are putting off all surgeries deemed “non-essential” or “elective” to make available more doctors and surgeons to help fight COVID-19.
-Gender affirmative surgeries have been categorized as “elective”.
-I know my trans siblings who had their surgery dates lined up would say otherwise that they’re medically necessary.
+Sex change surgeries have been categorized as “elective”.
+I know my transsexual siblings who had their surgery dates lined up would say otherwise that they’re medically necessary.

-Please understand.
-You can try to get by for a few more weeks.
+You can wait a few more weeks.
 That COVID patient may not live to see tomorrow.

 Looking female because HRT took longer to masculinize me due to obesity also didn’t help.
 Yes, it made me at times suicidal.
 But I toughed it out, kept going to work, kept making my appointments.

-I had to put off many hallmarks of maturity—college, moving out, paying for savings and retirement, looking for a permanent full time job that could blossom into a lifelong career—to medically transition.
+I had to put off many hallmarks of maturity—college, moving out, paying for savings and retirement, looking for a permanent full time job that could blossom into a lifelong career—to undergo HRT and my sex reassignment.
 I had to give both arms and legs to pay for all the premiums, the copays, coinsurance, my share of hospital fees.
-I was lucky for health insurance that covered my surgeries, a luxury most of us don’t have, greatly reducing my expenses, even though what I had to pay for was still expensive on my retail paycheck.
-I say this so none of you can say I’m saying this from a place of “privilege”.
+I was lucky for health insurance that covered my surgeries and greatly reducing my expenses, though what I had to pay for was still expensive on my retail paycheck.
+I say this so none of you can say I’m saying this from a place of “privilege”, as I was broke as fuck but still worked my ass off to get it done.

-Society still often excludes us, but we should not harden our hearts because of this.
-I know our surgeries are necessary, and not “elective”.
+Society still often excludes us from national conversations and presentations, but we should not harden our hearts because of this.
+I know our surgeries are necessary, not “elective”.
 We often have to wait months, if not a few years, before our surgery happens.
 A few more weeks’ wait is doable, so others with more immediate, life threatening issues can be treated immediately.

 If your need for surgery is so bad that a delay may cause you to be suicidal, check in with a therapist and get help quickly.
 If your surgeon found out you had these feelings, he‘d more than likely postpone your operation anyways until he knew you’ve been deemed mentally sound again.